alaindet/fowdb/README.md

-# FoWDB - Force of Will Database
+# FoWDB - Force of Will TCG Database

-Force of Will Database (https://www.fowdb.altervista.org) is a fan site about Force of Will TCG, an amazing japanese trading card game.
+Force of Will TCG Database (https://www.fowdb.altervista.org) is a fan site about Force of Will TCG, an amazing japanese trading card game.

 FoWDB started as (and still is) a personal experiment to learn web development via books and tutorials.
 As a matter of fact, it lacks some best practices and cool new features and that's why this repository exists: it serves as an experiment to refactor FoWDB entirely to meet today's best practices.